 Management of certificates for TLS and HTTPS based transactions on the Internet is a fairly well defined and common practice for website and internet applications.
 Generally, there are recognized certification authorities that can "vouch" for the authenticity of a domain owner based on some out-of-band validation techniques like e-mail and unique codes in DNS.

 The certificate management model for SHAKEN is based on Internet best practices for PKI to the extent possible.
 The model is modified where appropriate to reflect unique characteristics of the service provider based telephone network.
 Certificates are initially expected to take advantage of service providers’ recognized ability to legitimately assert telephone identities on a VoIP network.
-The fundamental requirements are identified in section 6.1.
-Section 6.2 describes new functional elements added to the SHAKEN framework architecture to support certificate management and section 6.3 details the steps and procedures for the issuance of certificates.
+The fundamental requirements for SHAKEN certificate management are identified in section 6.1.
+Section 6.2 describes the functional elements added to the SHAKEN framework architecture to support certificate management.
+Section 6.3 details the steps and procedures for the issuance of certificates.

 Requirements for Certificate Management

-This section details the fundamental functionality required for certificate management.
+This section details the fundamental functionality required for SHAKEN certificate management.
 An automated mechanism for certificate management is preferred and includes the following fundamental functional requirements:

-A mechanism to determine the Certification Authority to be used to request certificates and the associated registration procedures.
+A mechanism to determine the Certification Authority to be used when requesting certificates.

+A procedure for registering with the Certificate Authority.

 A process to request issuance of certificates